The Natsarene and Hidden Gnosis – Pt. 6

 The Natsarene and Hidden Gnosis – Pt.
 2

 Noah, the first Natsarene?
-The flood was a divine judgment upon all mankind, one which came suddenly.
+The flood was a divine judgment upon all mankind, one that came suddenly.
 But god gave Noah secret knowledge in advance: to build an ark.
 The ark itself represents and symbolizes the secret saving knowledge of god.
 After all, it was the ark that saved Noah.
-Thus it is no surprise that in the Akkadian flood story the boat is named natsirat napishtim, “Preserver of Life,” a phrase employing the root n-ts-r.6 It should also not surprise us that netsêru in Akkadian means “secret knowledge,” particularly that received from the moon god Ea/Enki (the god of the underword ocean).7 In the flood story, secret knowledge protects the wise person against that which destroys the entire … Continue reading
+Thus it is no surprise that in the Akkadian flood story the boat is named natsirat napishtim, “Preserver of Life,” a phrase employing the root n-ts-r.6 It should also not surprise us that netsêru in Akkadian means “secret knowledge,” particularly that received from the moon god Ea/Enki (the god of the underworld ocean).7 In the flood story, secret knowledge protects the wise person against that which destroys the entire … Continue reading

 The Natsarene and Hidden Gnosis – Pt.
 1 (Salm)